microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/README.md

 ## PART II - More face analytics

-Analysis chaining, event processing as well as image and video encoding.
+Analysis chaining, event processing, as well as image and video encoding.

 Start [here](PART_II.md).

 ## PART III - Face recognition

-Analysis training and configuration tuning for good real-world performance.
+Analysis training and how to tune your configuration for good real-world performance.

 Start [here](PART_III.md).